Selling a Home in Pre-Foreclosure in Wildwood, MO

 Reinstate the Loan

-Reinstating a loan generally includes paying off the late payments, late fees, and any other charges associated with the delinquency.
-Once you have paid off all the past due amounts, the loan is considered to be current again and you can continue with the monthly payments as previously agreed.
+Reinstating a loan typically involves settling the late payments and any other penalties or fees.
+Once you have paid off all the past due amounts, the loan is considered to be current again and you will be expected to continue making regular payments as outlined in the loan agreement.

 Deed in Lieu of Foreclosure

-In a “deed in lieu,” you can give your home to the lender, in return they will discharge your obligation to pay the mortgage.
-Your credit score would not take a hit, and it allows the lender to avoid the time and expense of the foreclosure process.
-The lender can then sell the home, or keep it as a rental property, but you would still be evicted.
+In a “deed in lieu,” you can give your home to the lender in exchange for the release of your obligation to pay the mortgage.
+This reduces some of the negative consequences of a foreclosure, such as a damaged credit score, and the lender wouldn’t have to deal with the nuisance the foreclosure process.
+The lender can then sell the property, or keep it as a rental property, but you would still likely have to move out.

 Bankruptcy

-Bankruptcy is a legal process that allows individuals or businesses who are unable to pay their debts to either have those debts restructured or discharged.
-If you file for bankruptcy, you’ll still be responsible for paying off your debt, but the timeline will be extended and will have a different payment plan.
+Filing for bankruptcy is a way to get relief from significant debt.
+If you file for bankruptcy, you’ll still have to pay off the mortgage, but the timeline will be extended and will have a different payment plan.
 There are several types of bankruptcy, but the most common for individuals are Chapter 7 and Chapter 13.:

 Chapter 7 Bankruptcy

-If you file for Chapter 7 bankruptcy, you will not have to pay off your remaining debt if your home completes foreclosure, and you can still remain in the home before foreclosure without having to pay the mortgage.
-This is usually a way to simply stall foreclosure for several months while you figure out what to do.
+If you file for Chapter 7 bankruptcy, you will not be required to pay off your remaining debt if the lender completes foreclosure, and you can still remain in the home before foreclosure without having to pay the mortgage.
+This is usually a way to give you a few more months to figure out what to do.

 Chapter 13 Bankruptcy

 Bankruptcy has several drawbacks, however.
-First, your entire financial life will be evaluated to see if you’re eligible.
-You’ll also have to pay many court costs and fees and pay for expensive bankruptcy lawyers.
-If you’re already struggling with money, bankruptcy still may be too expensive.
+First, your entire financial life will be analyzed to see if you’re eligible.
+You’ll also have to pay considerable court costs and fees for bankruptcy lawyers.
+If you’re having difficulty keeping up with mortgage payments, bankruptcy still may be too expensive.

 Sell Your Home in Pre-Foreclosure

-Another possibility is to sell your home and settle your outstanding debts with the money.
+An alternative to the above options is to find a buyer and pay off your debt with the money you get from the sale.
 There are a couple different types of sales for a pre-foreclosure home:

-- Short sale — Lenders are required to consider any offer made on your Wildwood, MO property.
+- Short sale — If an interested buyer makes an offer on your Wildwood, MO home, the lender must consider it.
 In a short sale, the offer on your Wildwood, MO home in pre-foreclosure is less than the amount you owe.
-The lender can then consider if getting less than what you owe is worth not having to deal with the hassle of a foreclosure.
+The lender can then decide if getting less than what you owe is worth avoiding the hassle of a foreclosure.
 A short sale does lower your credit score, but not to the extent that a foreclosure does.

-- Standard sale — If your home is worth more than your remaining mortgage, you can accept that offer, use the money to pay off your debt, and keep the rest to fund your next move.
+- Traditional sale — If your home is worth more than your remaining mortgage, you can simply sell your home to an interested buyer, pay off your debt with the money from the sale, and keep the rest for new housing.

-You can choose to hire a real estate agent to sell your home in pre-foreclosure, but the foreclosure process takes between 45 and 60 days.
-According to data from the St. Louis Federal Reserve, selling a house on the traditional market takes over three months, and that doesn’t include the time it takes to prepare the house for sale.
-If you’re in pre-foreclosure, selling your home to an as-is, cash home buyer may be your best option.
+You can try to sell your house through a real-estate agent, but foreclosure only lasts for 45 to 60 days.
+Based on data from the St. Louis Federal Reserve, it takes an average of 50 days to find a buyer and 30-45 days to close, and that doesn’t include the work put in for making a home appealing to a traditional buyer.
+If you’re in pre-foreclosure, selling to an as-is, cash home buyer may be your best option.
 Once you accept our offer, we can close as quickly as you need us to.

 How Our Wildwood, MO Cash Home Buyers Can Help With Your Home in Pre-Foreclosure

-Evervest Home Buyers pays all cash for houses, and always want to give Wildwood, MO residents a stress-free home sale.
-We’ve bought everything from properties of houses in probate to houses with lead or asbestos.
+Evervest Home Buyers buys homes with all cash offers, and strive to give Wildwood, MO residents a stress-free home sale.
+We’ve bought everything from properties of houses in probate to condemned properties.

-We purchase homes “as-is,” which means that homeowners do not have to make expensive renovations to the property in order to sell it.
+We purchase homes “as-is,” which means that the condition of the property doesn’t matter to us as it would to a typical homeowner.
 You also don’t have to do open houses and wait to find a buyer.
 We can help you in selling your home in pre-foreclosure by:

-- Getting our best possible offer fast — If you upload photos of your property, we can give you an estimate within an hour.
-In the following 24-48 hours, one of our buyers will do their own inspection.
+- Getting you a fair offer fast — If you send us pictures of your property, we can give you a same-day estimate.
+In the following days, a member of our team will do their own inspection.
 You don’t even have to wash the dishes before we show up.
-We always try to offer as much as we can for a home in Wildwood, MO while still being able to profit off it ourselves.
+We always strive to offer as much as we can for a home in Wildwood, MO while still being able to profit off it ourselves.

-- Making the home selling experience stress-free — We know that your Wildwood, MO home being in pre-foreclosure is difficult, and you may be emotional about having to move out of home.
-We’ll won’t make things any more stressful than they already are.
-Unlike other cash home buying companies, we have never written a contract that didn’t close because we didn’t fulfill its terms.
-We’ll show you proof of funds so you can feel at ease.
+- Giving you a stress-free home sale — We know that your Wildwood, MO home being in pre-foreclosure is not the best time in your life, and you may not want to leave your home.
+We’ll make everything as simple as we can so you don’t experience any additional stress.
+We differ from other cash home buying companies we have never written a contract that didn’t close because we didn’t fulfill its terms.
+We’ll show you proof of funds so you don’t have to worry.

 - Getting you money fast — While banks prefer not having to go through the foreclosure process, they’re not going to wait around to collect their debt.
-When you sell to Evervest, you can sell your house fast.
-There’s no waiting for inspections, appraisals, or open house.
-As licensed real estate brokers, we can perform the closing ourselves, as soon as you need us to after we agree on a price.
+We can help you sell your house fast.
+You don’t have to deal with or wait around for third parties.
+As licensed real estate brokers, we can perform the closing ourselves, usually within 30 days if not sooner.

-- Saving your credit score — Having a home in pre-foreclosure does not lower your credit score.
-However, if your house is foreclosed on, it has a huge negative impact on your credit score, that won’t go away for 7 years.
-While selling to us won’t allow you to keep your home, we can help you avoid the financial perils of foreclosure.
+- Saving your credit score — Having a home in pre-foreclosure won’t effect your credit score.
+However, if the foreclosure is completed, it can have massive consequences for your credit score, that will stay there for 7 years.
+While you won’t get to keep your home if you sell to us, we can save you from the financial perils of it getting foreclosed on.

-Other properties we buy in Wildwood, MO include:
+Other services we offer in Wildwood, MO include:

 - Selling a Home with a Reverse Mortgage